Mapping class group orbit closures for Deroin-Tholozan representations: Introduction

 \subsection{Acknowledgments}

 We express our gratitude to Bill Goldman and Nicolas Tholozan for suggesting the question of minimality in the context of DT representations.
 This work also benefited from inspired conversations with Samuel Bronstein.
+Thanks to the anonymous referee for their careful read and the many meaningful suggestions.
+GF is a member of GNSAGA and expresses gratitude for their support.
+AM was partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No.~101096550).